-Both leatherback turtles (Dermochelys coriacea) and loggerhead sea turtles (Caretta caretta) are taken in the swordfish longline fishery (Table 6), and these are listed as 'endangered' on Schedule 1 of SARA (the listing of loggerhead sea turtle was confirmed in May 2017 - GoC 2017).
-Both turtle species are also listed on CITES Appendix I. More information on the interactions or potential interactions between the fishery and these species is provided in the following sections.
+Both leatherback turtles (Dermochelys coriacea) and loggerhead sea turtles (Caretta caretta) are taken in the swordfish longline fishery (

+Table 6), and these are listed as 'endangered' on Schedule 1 of SARA (the listing of loggerhead sea turtle was confirmed in May 2017 - GoC 2017).
+Both turtle species are also listed on CITES Appendix I. The Scotian Shelf Northern Bottlenose Whale (Hyperoodan ampullatus) is also listed as 'endangered' under SARA and records indicate they may also interact with the fishery.
+More information on the interactions or potential interactions between the fishery and these species is provided in the following sections.